okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/policies/index.md

 * [Password Policy](/docs/reference/api/policy/#password-policy) &mdash; Determines the requirements for a user's password length and complexity, as well as the frequency with which a password must be changed.
 This policy also governs the recovery operations that may be performed by the user, including change password, reset (forgot) password, and self-service password unlock.

 * [IdP Discovery Policy](/docs/reference/api/policy/#idp-discovery-policy) &mdash; Determines where to route users when they are attempting to sign in to your org.
-Users can be routed to a variety of identity providers (SAML2, IWA, AgentlessDSSO, X509, APPLE, FACEBOOK, GOOGLE, LINKEDIN, MICROSOFT, OIDC).
+Users can be routed to a variety of [identity providers](/docs/guides/add-an-external-idp/).

+> **Note:** This policy isn't for performing authentication or authorization.
+It is used only to determine where a user should be routed.
+You can't control access with an IdP Discovery Policy.

 * [OAuth Authorization Policy](/docs/reference/api/authorization-servers/#policy-object) &mdash; Specific to a particular client application and the rules that it contains define particular token lifetimes for a given combination of grant type, user, and scope.

 ## Policy use cases